SolidOS/solidos/documentation/guidelines/coding_guidelines.md

 ## Windows developers

-Notes: can't use single quotes in scripts.
-Need to use `\" instead Need to run builds using bash because of sh command.
+Notes: Single quotes can't be used in scripts on Windows; need to use `\"` instead.
+Builds must be run using `bash`, because of `sh` command.